microsoft/powerbi-visuals-utils-typeutils/docs/api/double.md

 ## greaterOrEqualWithPrecision

-This function checks if the first value is greater of equal to the second value.
+This function checks if the first value is greater or equal to the second value.

 ```typescript
 function greaterOrEqualWithPrecision(x: number, y: number, precision?: number): boolean;